Where to Find Ghosts, Ghouls and Scares in the Granite State

 It’s said that multiple ghosts roam the halls of the former college, including the ghost of a young boy who bounces his ball around the third and fourth floors.
 Another — the ghost of a young girl who supposedly died of hypothermia in the building — has been seen a number of times as well.

 St. Anselm College

-Urban legend says a monk committed suicide from the fourth floor window of Alumni Hall.
+Urban legend says a monk fell to his death from the fourth floor window of Alumni Hall.
 His ghost is said to haunt the building.

 Both Colby Dorm and the Colgate Building have supposed hauntings.
 In the dorm people have head footsteps at night, rattling brass doorknobs and mysterious gusts of wind without open windows or doors.
 In the Colgate Building some say they’ve seen a dark, male figure with a hat who is sometimes leaning over a railing or walking around the tower.

 There are possibly three haunted buildings: the Blair Residence Hall, the Mary Lyon Residence Hall and the Samuel Read Residence Hall.
 Blair: Originally built in the 1960s — it’s said to be haunted by a male spirit, who legend says was Mary Lyon’s lover.
 Mary Lyon: Built in the 1800s.
 A malicious spirit is said to haunt the basement.
 Mary Lyon is said to haunt the underground tunnels on this side, and it’s believed she’s trying to meet up with her lover on the Blair side.
 Samuel: Reported feelings of not being alone.

 Franklin Pierce University